 Should you apply?

-There are a couple transfer offers out there that are slightly longer (18 months) but they all charge a 3-5% fee on your transferred amount.
-So if you transferred $5,000 you might pay $150 (3%) to $250 (5%) upfront just to do the transfer.
-This is the only deal available right now with a $0 transfer fee.
-That makes this Slate card offer a no-brainer.
+There are a couple longer 0 percent intro periods out there, but they all charge a 3 percent to 5 percent fee on your transferred amount.
+So, if you transferred $5,000 you might pay $150 (3 percent) to $250 (5%) upfront just to do the transfer.
+Currently, this is the only nationally advertised deal with no transfer fee.